 Transform your bedroom into a calm oasis that encourages rest and relaxation.
 An atmosphere that promotes sleep should be dark, quiet and a comfortable temperature.

 Use blackout curtains or an eye mask to reduce light, and block out any outside noise with soundproof walls, a white noise machine or earplugs.
 A room that is too hot or too cold can disturb your sleep.
-Consider air conditioning, a heater or a fan to achieve your desired temperature.
+Consider air conditioning, bed cooling system, a heater or a fan to achieve your desired temperature.

 Your bedroom should be used only to sleep – no TV or electronics allowed!

 That 4pm cup or can that gets you over the finish line each afternoon may be keeping you up at night.
 Caffeine stays in the body for up to 4-6 hours and can be found in:

 - Energy drinks.

 If your afternoon beverage or snack is affecting your quality of sleep, it may be time to make the cut.

 Can’t live without your coffee?
 Limit yourself to morning brews only, or at least kick the caffeine by early afternoon to ensure you’re not over-stimulated come bedtime.

 Prepare your mind for sleep with a relaxing routine before bedtime.
 Peaceful activities such as reading or listening to quiet music help to calm the mind, while activities such as working or exercising increase stress levels and make it more difficult to fall asleep.
 You might like to:

 - Watch TV